abeshir4/College-CS-Projects/Avan_CPU_Scheduler/README.md

 • Free the Avan Header, the Three Linked List Queues, and all of their Process Nodes.

 • TRILBY-VM will run with no Memory Leaks

+Testing your Code:

+This is not necessary to use at all, however, if you want to test your code without running the TRILBY-VM, we do have a special src/test_avan_sched.c source file that has a main you can use to call your functions with whatever arguments you want and you can then look at the outputs to test your functions in isolation first.

+To build: make tester

+To run: ./tester